FreeRangeLobster/Fishtank/README.md

 * Go Live in Pi hooked to the fishtank and weaved

 ## In Process
-* Change the outputs and Go life Beta version
+* Change the outputs and Go life Beta version. pins 23,24,25
+* Not sure about this gpio-export = 17,18,22,23,24
 * Test waved with the live system.
 * Pi-stop lights